preparing for your session…

 Bring clothing that you feel good in.
 Most importantly you need to feel like you look good, so the clothing you choose must facilitate those feelings of confidence.
 You should wear things that you presently own if possible, as we want you to look as much like yourself when you walk in the room as possible.

 When making choices keep it to solid neutral colors (Avoid stripes, plaids, checkered patterns, and busy-prints.
 You can wear bright colors such as red or orange, but they tend to draw the viewer’s eye away from the face.
 It can still work in the image, so use your best judgment.
-If you wear light colors, those that approximate flesh tones – beige, tan, peach, pink, white, and yellow, these typically don’t offer enough contrast.
-Dark colors are always a great option and offer a slimming and more flattering effect.
+Strive for contrast of skin-tones.
+Of course, dark colors are always a great option and offer a slimming and more flattering effect.

 Fit is important.
 Try to find clothing that fits you well, especially around the neck.
 If you have lost or gained weight consider updating your wardrobe to ensure a proper fit, as baggy or ill-fitting clothing will have a big impact on your image.